 Isn't it best to trust the one who claimed to be divine, proved his divinity, performed miraculous deeds, and rose from the dead rather than trusting spells and incantations whose source cannot be verified?

 Jesus does not lie.
 Please trust in him and ask Jesus to forgive your sins and to show you the true path.
-After all, Jesus said "I am the way, the truth, and the life, and no one comes to the Father but by me," (John 14:6).
-If Jesus is the way just as he said he was, then he is THE only truth path.
+After all, Jesus said, "I am the way, the truth, and the life, and no one comes to the Father but by me," (John 14:6).
+If Jesus is the way just as he said he was, then he is THE only true path.